thomasabishop/eolas/Operating_Systems/The_Kernel.md

 Example with a terminal program like `ls`:
 > When you enter `ls` into the terminal window, the shell that's running inside the terminal window calls `fork()` to create a copy of the shell, and then the new copy of the shell calls `exec(ls)` to run `ls`.  (_Ibid._)

+## Controlling processes
+In Linux we can view, kill, pause and resume processes using [ps](../Programming_Languages/Shell_Scripting/Processes.md).